-The virus enters cats' body through the mouth, nose or conjunctiva of the eyes.
+The calicivirus enters cats' body through the mouth, nose or eye conjunctiva.
 It replicates in the oropharynx during 3 to 4 days.
-From there it may reach other parts of the organism such as the lungs and the joints.
+From there it may reach other places in the organism such as the lungs and the joints.

-The wide variability in the virus genome leads to very different diseases.
+The high variability of the virus genome leads to very different diseases.

 Often, the disease is subclinical: there is no symptom.

 In many other cases, vesicles develop on the margins of the tongue.
 They progress into ulcers.
 It is a characteristic sign of the infection.
-They are combined with oral and nasal discharge.
+It is combined with oral and nasal discharge.

 It is also called limping syndrome.
 It follows the oral and respiratory tract disease.
 Infected cats may limp for a short period of time.